 - endangers public peace and order

-- involves an attempt to defraud (scam)
+- involve an attempt to defraud (scam, dark patterns)

 - serves the purpose of stock market manipulation or betting fraud

 - serves corruption, organized crime or drug trafficking

 - is motivated by sadism or sexual violence against children

 - depicts shocking violence and/or make it accessible to minors